AjayMT/blog/_posts/2022-03-26-branch-predictors.md

   mine of interesting information.
 - Modern branch predictors are very very good -- consistently >90% accurate.
 Even static predictors can take advantage of loops and speed up execution by a lot.
 I would recommend writing some small predictable and unpredictable programs and testing them on your machine to see the impact of branch prediction.
-- I was very surprised to learn that dynamic hardware-based predictors are actually way better at prediction than compiler-aided static techniques.
+- I was very surprised to learn that dynamic hardware-based predictors are on par with or better than compiler-aided static techniques.
 This seems obvious now but I was once a rather self-important compiler enthusiast; now I seek truth in the hardware.